 Top-tier psychiatric providers treat Mount Sinai Health System employees and their families at the Mount Sinai Doctors Faculty Practice.
 For a referral, call 212-659-8752.
 Led by Kimberly Klipstein, MD, Director of PFP.
 Visit Mount Sinai’s homepage for an alternative psychiatry provider.

 - NYC Well

 NYC Well connects you with suicide prevention and crisis counseling, peer support, and short-term counseling.
 Call us for help scheduling appointments or finding other mental health services.
 Dial 1-888-NYC-WELL (1-888-692-9355).

 Psychology Today provides listings of mental health providers by specialty and geographic area.

-Office of Graduate Medical Education Personal Health and Resilience Resources
+Graduate Medical Education Personal Health and Resilience Resources

 While system-level change will have the greatest impact on promoting trainee well-being, a recognized additional benefit can be gained through trainee development of individual resilience skills.
 As part of our continued efforts to support the well-being of our trainees, the following evidence-based well-being resources are available for programs with the express purpose of integrating such activities into their curricula.